Have you been there before?

 Your opt-in page (also known as a landing page or squeeze page) is arguably the most important page on your website.

 Those "optins," and the optin emails you send your leads, start the customer journey and help you build your most valuable asset — your email list.

 Your opt-in page will turn otherwise lazy web visitors into the people you ultimately want — customers.
 It will set the tone for how you'll handle all future transactions with your leads and customers.

 Therefore, it is vital to do it right.
-You need to know how to create a squeeze page that turns your visitors into subscribers.
+You need to know how to create an opt-in page that turns your site visitors into email subscribers.
 So let's do it!

 But First — Check Out These Landing Page Examples That Have Generated Millions.